trashbirdecology/luisdva.github.io/_posts/2015-06-06-Ordinal-models.md

         <figcaption>sample extinction risk plot</figcaption>
 </figure>

-The probability of being at the Least Concern threat category is highest for smaller-bodied species, an it decreases with increasing body size.
+The probability of being at the Least Concern threat category is highest for smaller-bodied species, and it decreases with increasing body size.
 The interpretation for the other categories is done the same way.